alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 -------------------------------------------------------------------------------

-Ever since the Patriot Act, people have been wary of governments using crises as an excuse to extend their powers, and ever sinze 2016, people have been wary of trusting Big Tech.
-So it's understandable that a collaboration between Apple, Google, and governmental health authorities is triggering alarm bells.
+Ever since the Patriot Act, people have been wary of governments using crises as an excuse to extend their powers, and ever since 2016, people have been wary of trusting Big Tech.
+So it's understandable that a collaboration between Apple, Google, and governmental health authorities triggers alarm bells.

 However, if you actually *read* the proposal for the contact tracing app, you find that